Deciphering Hypertriton and Antihypertriton Spins from Their Global Polarizations in Heavy-Ion Collisions

-where the two `genuine' correlation terms are given by
+where the two ``genuine" correlation terms are given by

-Note that the average $\langle \cdot \rangle$ in above equations denotes the average over the nucleon and $\Lambda$ hyperon phase-pace distributions weighted by the hypertriton Wigner function as in Eq.~(\ref{eq:Coal}).
-It is seen from Eqs. (\ref{eq:pola}) and (\ref{eq:polb}) that the polarization of \hyt depends on both the two-body and the three-body spin correlation.
+The $\langle \cdots \rangle$ in the above equations denotes the average over the nucleon and $\Lambda$ hyperon spin-dependent phase-pace distributions weighted by the spin-dependent hypertriton Wigner function as in Eq.~(\ref{eq:Coal}).
+Equations (\ref{eq:pola}) and (\ref{eq:polb}) show that the polarization of \hyt depends on both the two-body and the three-body spin correlation.
+A negative or positive spin correlation among $\Lambda$ hyperon and nucleons would lead to an enhanced or suppressed hypertriton polarization.
+The effect is, however, not large if it is estimated from Eq.~(\ref{eq:pola}) by taking the two-body correlation terms to be identical, neglecting the three-body correlation terms and terms like $\langle\mathcal{P}_i\mathcal{P}_j\rangle$, and letting all $c^{zz}$ to have values similar to the largest $\Lambda$ and $\bar\Lambda$ spin correlation extracted in Ref.~\cite{Lv:2024uev} from the $\phi$ meson spin alignment measured in STAR experiments.